turingschool/backend-curriculum-site/module4/lessons/web_application_security_top_10.md

 ## OWASP

+*OWASP* is a international not-for-profit organization focused on the improvement of software security.
+It is not affiliated with any particular company, instead is made up of mostly volunteers including security experts from around the world.
+This allows for unbiased and cost-effective information for anyone interested in improving application security.

+About every 4 years the organization puts out a call for data to determine the current top 10 security risks. *OWASP* then puts out a survey to its members (*this could be you!*) to complete in order to rank the risks based on the following risk factors:
+* Exploitability
+* Weakness Prevalence
+* Weakness Detectability
+* Technical Impacts

 Here is a list of the Top 10 security risks as chosen in 2017.
 For more details on each of the risks check out [OWASP Top 10 - 2017](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).